Multi-view imaging in networked sensing systems: A covariance-based approach: Simulation Results

-Fig.~\ref{fig:fuse} shows single-view images at three receive BSs and fused images at the CPU, in the scenario with $N_{\rm tx}=N_{\rm rx}=L=8, M=20$, and $P = 0$~dBm.
-We assume that each receiver has a limited field of view, with a $\pi/8$ obstacle-induced angular blind sector centered on the boresight direction of the array.
-The covariance-based imaging results at three receivers are provided in Figs.~\ref{fig:fusea}, \ref{fig:fuseb}, and \ref{fig:fusec}, respectively, each of which is obtained by jointly optimizing effective scattering intensity and grid positions.
-We can observe that each receiver captures only a part of the extended target with poor quality.
+In Fig.~\ref{fig:fuse}, we present the single-view images at three RBSs and the fused images at the CPU, in the scenario with $N_{\rm tx}=N_{\rm rx}=L=8, M=20$, and $P = 0$~dBm.
+We assume that each RBS has a limited field of view, with a $\pi/8$ obstacle-induced angular blind sector centered on the boresight direction of the array.
+The covariance-based single-view images at three RBSs are provided in Figs.~\ref{fig:fusea}, \ref{fig:fuseb}, and \ref{fig:fusec}, respectively, each of which is obtained applying Algorithm \ref{alg:image}.
+We can observe that each RBS captures only a part of the extended target with poor quality.
 Fig.~\ref{fig:fused} presents the fused image based on the WLS criterion in \eqref{eq:Problem_fusion_WLS}, exhibiting serious spurious detections outside the extended target.
-Thus, we introduce the sparsity-promoting penalty~\eqref{eq:Problem_fusion_sparse}, which effectively suppresses false alarms, as shown in Fig.~\ref{fig:fusee}.
+Thus, we introduce the sparsity-promoting term~\eqref{eq:Problem_fusion_sparse}, which effectively suppresses false alarms, as shown in Fig.~\ref{fig:fusee}.
 However, this comes at the cost of inducing structural fragmentation in the reconstruction.
-To address this problem, we additionally incorporate the TV penalty~\eqref{eq:Problem_fusion_TV} to enhance the structural continuity by promoting gradient sparsity.
+To address this problem, we additionally incorporate the TV in~\eqref{eq:Problem_fusion_TV} to enhance the structural continuity by promoting gradient sparsity.
 As we can see from Fig.~\ref{fig:fusef}, this combined cost function yields substantially improved image quality.
 By leveraging diversity gain from multi-view observations, data fusion contributes to superior reconstruction performance compared to single-view images.

-In Fig.~\ref{fig:benchmark}, we compare the multi-view imaging performance of the proposed scheme with the following benchmark schemes: \begin{itemize} \item Benchmark Scheme I: Under this scheme, we first multiply the received signal $\mathbf{Y}_{k,m}$ by $\mathbf{X}^H$ to obtain virtual array signal, and then apply IFFT to transform this signal into the wavenumber domain.
+Fig.~\ref{fig:benchmark} compares the multi-view imaging performance of the proposed scheme with the following benchmark schemes: \begin{itemize} \item Benchmark Scheme I: We first multiply $\mathbf{Y}_{k,m}$ by $\mathbf{X}^H$ to obtain virtual array signal, and then apply IFFT to transform this signal into the wavenumber domain.
 The single-view image is formed based on the angular information, followed by multi-frame accumulation to enhance the signal-to-noise ratio.
 The final image is obtained by applying the fusing algorithm proposed in Section~\ref{Sec:fusion2}.